PrasannaAdiga/tech-notes/golang/16_goroutines.md

 The job of operating system is to give fair chance for all processes access to CPU, memory and other resources.

+Concurrency is not Parallelism.
+Concurrency means that our program can do more than one thing at a time.
+It does not necessarily decide to do more than one thing, but it can, it has multiple tasks that it can select from.
+Parallelism is the act of executing more than one task at the same time.
+So without Concurrency we cant have Parallelism.
+In Go we can write concurrent program, but we cant force the program to run in parallel.
+So if we have lets say 3 tasks, concurrent program will run task1 for some time and then task2 and then may be back to task1 and then task3 and so on.
+Where as Parallel program will run all of these 3 tasks at the same time.

+Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once.

+### Communicating Sequential Processes (CSP)
+In Go, one worker or Goroutine do its work and send the copy of the result to a channel, whereas another Goroutine reads the value from this channel, do its work and send a copy of the new result to another channel and so on.
+The idea of breaking a program up like this is called Communicating Sequential Processes.
+The idea here is that our processes, workers in this case, are communicating via these channels sequentially.
+Each one acts independently but they communicate with each other with the result of their work, and then they potentially take inputs in from other workers as well.
+So the worker can worj independently.

 ## Process
 - A process is an instance of a running program.
 - A process, gives an environment for the program to execute.